papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Multilevel Adaptive Side-Window Bilateral Upsampling on the GPU
 ===============================================================

-This document proposes an adaptive, multilevel, side-window bilateral upsampling filter designed for motion vectors, incorporating coherence-based range weighting and coherence-weighted side window selection.
+This document presents an adaptive, multilevel, side-window bilateral upsampling filter designed for motion vectors.
+The filter incorporates coherence-based range weighting and coherence-weighted side window selection to improve edge preservation and reduce artifacts.

 .. seealso::